ECronin1973/programming-for-data-analytics/README.md

 ### Pie Chart Output

 The pie chart below visualises the distribution of the top email domains found in the dataset.
-There are only three email domains identified and represented.
+Less frequent domains are grouped into an “Others” slice.

 ![Pie chart of email domains](assignments/data/assignment-03-pie-chart.jpg)